AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 }
 ```

-It can be seen that, based on the extended video above, a last frame image can also be specified for extension.
+It can be seen that, based on the extended video above, a last frame image can also be specified for the extension.

 ## Asynchronous Callback

 Since the time for Luma to generate videos is relatively long, approximately 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
 Therefore, this API also provides support for asynchronous callbacks.
 The overall process is: when the client initiates a request, an additional `callback_url` field is specified.
 After the client makes the API request, the API will immediately return a result containing a `task_id` field, representing the current task ID.
-When the task is completed, the generated music result will be sent to the client's specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, allowing the task result to be associated by ID.
+When the task is completed, the generated music result will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, allowing the task result to be associated by ID.

 Next, let's understand how to operate specifically through an example.

 First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
-For demonstration purposes, we use a public Webhook sample site https://webhook.site/, and opening this site will provide a Webhook URL, as shown in the image:
+For demonstration purposes, we will use a public Webhook sample site https://webhook.site/, where you can obtain a Webhook URL as shown in the image:

 <p><img src="https://cdn.acedata.cloud/q78okf.png" width="500" class="m-auto"></p>